Different Roles: Parent and Child

 Avoid “Venting” to Your Child

 It’s essential that your child not become a lightning rod for the many emotions you may feel.
-Concerns about the future can be heightened now and it’s important not to use your child as a place to work through your emotions.
-Our page The Journey for Parents has valuable insights into the parent experience and suggestions below offer alternative ways to handle your feelings.
+Concerns about the future can be heightened now, and it’s important not to use your child as a place to work through your emotions.
+This section has valuable insights into the parent experience and suggestions below offer alternative ways to handle your feelings.

 Find Personal Support